Renew a G driver’s licence: 80 years and over

-This letter and form will arrive about 90 days before your licence expires.
+The letter and renewal application form will arrive up to 90 days before your licence expires.

-Once you get your form and letter in the mail, you will need to attend a renewal session.
+Once you receive your renewal application form and letter in the mail, you must attend a Senior Driver Group Education session.

 - tell us about any language barriers

-You will get the date, time and location of your renewal session.
-Sessions are held at 125 locations across the province.
+When you call, you will get the date, time and location of your session.
+Sessions are held at various locations across the province.

-If you can’t attend that day, you can re-schedule your appointment once.
-If the next appointment is only available after your driver’s licence expires, you can get a temporary permit.
+If you can’t attend the day of your session, you may re-schedule your appointment.
+If the next available appointment is after your driver’s licence expires, you may be eligible to get a temporary driver’s licence extension.